We aim to instil in pupils an appreciation of how fascinating, creative, satisfying and useful Mathematics can be.

 We hope pupils will settle into the school quickly and at first we will revise a number of topics, like fractions and decimals, which pupils will have covered at Junior School.
 However, for all pupils who need minimal revision, we have lots of extension material, puzzle sheets and investigations, to keep everyone stimulated and stretched.
 Very soon, however, we launch into the teaching of algebraic techniques.
 Greater importance is placed on the ability to explain how answers are produced rather than what the answers actually are.
 Much time is spent on the clear, concise and logical presentation of solutions.

-The use of calculators is not encouraged until midway through the Scond Year because we expect our pupils to be very good at mental and pencil-and-paper arithmetic.
+The use of calculators is not encouraged until the Second Year because we expect our pupils to be very good at mental and pencil-and-paper arithmetic.

 Mathematics in the Middle School

 The compulsory GCSE course in Mathematics runs over two years.
-Pupils are taught in sets with each pupil placed in the set which will enable him or her to achieve the best GCSE grade (the IGCSE Edexcel Mathematics qualification is graded 9-1).
+Pupils are taught in sets with each pupil placed in the set which will enable him or her to achieve the best GCSE grade.
 What distinguishes one set from another is the pace at which new theory is introduced, absorbed and retained and the same topic may be presented to the sets in different ways.

-Pupils also have the option of taking GCSE Statistics as an extra-curricular option after school.
-This takes place over two years with pupils taking two exams at the end of the course.
+Pupils also have the option of taking GCSE Statistics as an extra-curricular option; pupils take two exams at the end of the course.
 It is expected that pupils will work independently on some of the material and they must keep up with their commitments in all of the subjects that they are taught in their normal curriculum time.

 Our Sixth Formers take the Edexcel Mathematics course.
 This comprises of three papers (two pure and one applied consisting of Mechanics and Statistics).
 All three papers are taken at the end of the course.